bgazanion/WAYA/README.md

 __Windows__

+From the graphical interface:

-- Double click on the "waya" jar.
+- double click on the "waya" jar.

+From the command line:

+- run `java -jar waya.jar`

 ## Author